-Japan sure is one of the most incredible countries in the world and spending two weeks in Japan was simply not enough for us.
+Japan sure is one of the most incredible countries in the world and spending 2 weeks in Japan was simply not enough for us.
 That's why, every year, we return to Japan to explore its off the beaten paths which we love so much.
 We like learning about its less known districts and cities.
 We believe that Japan is the best place in the world and we are certain you are going to enjoy your initial two weeks Japan itinerary.
 After spending several months in the country and briefly living in Tokyo, we decided to share with you our comprehensive guide on how to create your perfect two weeks in Japan itinerary.
 So let's start planning:

 Table of Contents

-Two Weeks Japan Itinerary
+2 Weeks in Japan Itinerary

 Your 2 weeks Japan itinerary should include several day trips from your base cities.
 We included what we loved the most about Japan and what we would recommend to any first-timers.

 Head to Shinjuku and get to feel what Tokyo is all about: crazy neon ads, crowds, signs and music everywhere.
 Shinjuku is such cool neighbourhood because it shows Tokyo from so many angles.
 It has the Shinjuku Goyen Park, which is an immense green space with a pon and countless cherry blossoms.
 It will give you a great overview of how a Japanese zen garden really looks like.
 Then, just a few minutes walk away you can find yourself in Asia’s largest red district where everything looks a little dodgy but charming at the same time.
 Then Shinjuku’s skyscraper district is full of impressive buildings which offer killer views of the city.
 You can even go in the Metropolitan Government Building for free to photograph Tokyo from above.
 It’s the best first day in Tokyo anyone could ask for.
 Let the 2 weeks Japan itinerary begin!